jambuur/APEDSK99/README.md

 As the 74LS series is harder and harder to get, 74HCT replacements may be a better bet.
 Either works fine but there is a delay-dependent parameter (NOP) in the Arduino APEDSK99_012m-B-hwfunc sketch that you need to adjust.
 Default is set for the 74HCT series.

+Another thing to note is that the Arduino stackable headers seem to come in a long and a short version.
+The short version won't let the APEDSK99 shield fit properly on the Arduino UNO; make sure you get the long version.

 ### *DOAD's*

 The SD card can be filled with as many DOAD's as you see fit :-) DOAD filenames must follow the MS-DOS 8.3 format and have a  ".DSK" extension.
 At powerup or reset the Arduino looks for optional "__APEDSK1.DSK" / "_APEDSK2.DSK" / "_APEDSK3.DSK" files and maps them accordingly so you can have your favourite apps ready to go.
 The DSR has support for DOAD management through TI BASIC CALL's.